-Direct and indirect forms of verbal and written abuse, threats, physical harassment, intimidation, or violence against another person or their property, as well as conduct that threatens the health and safety of self (including threats or attempts of suicide), will not be tolerated on the campus.
-Violations of this policy can result in action by the university and criminal charges.
+Direct and indirect forms of verbal and written abuse, threats, physical harassment, intimidation, or violence against another person or their property will not be tolerated on the campus.
+Violations of this policy can result in disciplinary action by the university and criminal charges.